KHulsy/itstheclikiclikiclikiclikiclikigame/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Abstract
-I have put together many a file for this app, and I intend to get this baby working.
+"I have put together many a file for this app, and I intend to get this baby working."-Me ten hours ago.
+The lady has jokes.
+I realize that I just used a FB template to create a card.
+I can code a Facebook profile.
+So, that's creepy.
+I used so many things to try to create the cards.
+I installed many things.
+I chatted with the local host, but the local host did not chat back.I looked through React Activity #24 like four days ago, and did coding SuperMarketSweep/Hoarders.
+I inspected(or studied) the code of the clicky game.
+I have no cards.
+I will have them some day.
+Thank you.

 # Programs Used
     1. React